-Apparently, many users of Ubuntu are reporting problem with laptop going to suspend/sleep mode when the lid is closed.
+Apparently, many users of Ubuntu are reporting problem with laptop not going to suspend/sleep mode when the lid is closed.
 This is a confirmed bug in Ubuntu 16.04 and developers are working on a permanent fix to this problem.
-Seems like the problem may be due to hardware-kernel compatibility in some cases and for some it is due to missing proprietary drivers.
+Seems like the problem may be due to hardware-kernel compatibility in some cases and for some, it is due to missing proprietary drivers.
 For now, the reasons are still vague and root cause is not yet determined as per the Ubuntu bug thread.

 Enable Laptop Lid Close Suspend/Sleep Action